 When a text from one culture not only survives the ravages of time to be reinterpreted by later generations of its home culture but travels the world in translations, versions, revisions, and remixes, does an unchanging core remain?
 If a text is like a self (since both can be understood as conditioned structures, formed of narrative, that interact with the world through unique but interdependent manifestations), then Buddhist theory would conclude that it has no unchanging core, no stable signifier.
 The text is always already empty of fixity, always in relationship, in context, contingent.
-This classic post-structuralist position marries well with Emptiness (shunyata), and is one way to crack the brittle fundamentalism that can develop when we love one version or reading of a powerful text more than others (and others’, and Others).
+This classic post-structuralist position marries well with Emptiness (śūnyatā), and is one way to crack the brittle fundamentalism that can develop when we love one version or reading of a powerful text more than others (and others’, and Others).

 The contingency and mutability of great texts is part of their power.
-Millions of people, after all, have been able to identify with Hamlet in his angst, or Sita resisting her captor’s advances, or Abraham leading Isaac up the mountain.
+Millions of people, after all, have been able to identify with Hamlet in his angst, or Sītā resisting her captor’s advances, or Abraham leading Isaac up the mountain.
 These stories contain a drop of universal truth, perhaps, but also oceans of tribe, culture, power, and trauma, changing form with each retelling, as water takes the shape of the container that holds it.
 In the retelling, connections are made.
 Elektra in Tokyo is different than Elektra in Athens, but energy moves between the two great cultures when the text is shared.
 In the exchange of stories is also a play of power, and to understand the ethical implications of a story’s travel, looking for the power dynamic is necessary.

-A story is imposed by a powerful culture on a less powerful one: colonization, indoctrination, philanthropy, nation-building.
+- A story is imposed by a powerful culture on a less powerful one: colonization, indoctrination, philanthropy, nation-building.

-A story is taken from a powerful culture and repurposed by a less powerful one: culture jamming, hacking, remix, collage, sampling.
+- A story is taken from a powerful culture and repurposed by a less powerful one: culture jamming, hacking, remix, collage, sampling.

 - A story is taken from a less powerful culture and repurposed by a more powerful one: appropriation, resource extraction, preservation.

-A story is offered by a less powerful culture to a more powerful one: gift?
+- A story is offered by a less powerful culture to a more powerful one: gift?
 (Does this happen, or is it always appropriation?), maybe also subversion, resistance, revolution…

 Constantly guarded, reinforced, destroyed, set up, and reclaimed, boundaries not only express the desire to free/to subject one practice, one culture, one national community from/to another, but also expose the extent to which cultures are products of the continuing struggle between official and unofficial narratives — those largely circulated in favor of the State and its policies of inclusion, incorporation, and validation, as well as of exclusion, appropriation, and dispossession.(Minh-ha, elsewhere, within here)

 Of course no culture sits just on one side of this seesaw, and no relationship is static.
 Colonized India had been dominated and stripped of most independent economic and political power, and suffered deeply under the weight of the British imperial Raj, but held a spiritual power that fascinated Hegel, Emerson, and much of the Romantic West, manifesting for instance as Vivekananda’s majestic performance at the 1893 Parliament of Religions.
-Spiritual power in many cultures trumps material power, and in India this has long been true, with the brahmins atop the hierarchy of castes, ksatriya kings and warriors a step down.
+Spiritual power in many cultures trumps material power, and in India this has long been true, with the brahmins atop the hierarchy of castes, kśatriya kings and warriors a step down.

-This post is a meditation on culture, exchange, and interpretation, inspired by David Gordon White’s new book tracing the reception history of Patañjali’s Yoga Sutra (YS).
+This post is a meditation on culture, exchange, and interpretation, inspired by David Gordon White’s new book tracing the reception history of Patañjali’s Yoga-Sūtra (YS).
 The book is engaging, challenging, myth-busting, and completely au courant, weaving into the debates on cultural appropriation, colonization, and the reinvention of yoga and South Asian spiritual practice in the postmodern west.
-The basic thesis of the book is something like “Everything you’ve heard about the Yoga Sutra is wrong.”
+The basic thesis of the book is something like “Everything you’ve heard about the Yoga Sūtra is wrong.”

 - The assertion in the frontispiece to BKS Iyengar’s classic translation and commentary, for instance, “All yoga as practiced today is based on the Yoga Sutras” might not be at all true.
-The Yoga Sutra may not be as central to yoga, historically, as we think.
+The Yoga Sūtra may not be as central to yoga, historically, as we think.

 - All of the various commentaries on the YS push rival spiritual agendas, such that there’s no agreed upon interpretation of major tenets of the text.
-In fact, the original Samkhya-Yoga position is one of the least common interpretations among the commentaries.
+In fact, the original Saṃkhya-Yoga position is one of the least common interpretations among the commentaries.